-- 1. The Student-athlete should discuss any grievance with the Head Coach.
-Situations may be handled without any further actions. - 2.
-If the decision is unsatisfactory, the student-athlete may submit a written appeal to the Director of Athletics. - 3.
-Upon a decision by the Director of Athletics, the student-athlete has 14 days from the decision to submit a written appeal to the Faculty Athletic Representative.
+1. The Student-athlete should discuss any grievance with the Head Coach.
+Situations may be handled without any further actions.

+2. If the decision is unsatisfactory, the student-athlete may submit a written appeal to the Director of Athletics.

+3. Upon a decision by the Director of Athletics, the student-athlete has 14 days from the decision to submit a written appeal to the Faculty Athletic Representative.
 The decision of the Faculty Athletic Representative is final.

 k.
-Title IX Grievance Procedure
+Title IX Grievance Procedure / Notice of Nondiscrimination

 Title IX of the Education Amendments of 1972 (20 U.S.C. § 1681) is an all-encompassing federal law that prohibits discrimination based on gender in all academic, educational, extracurricular, athletic and other programs and activities of students and employees of educational institutions which receive federal financial assistance.
 Sexual harassment, sexual assault and other acts of sexual misconduct are forms of sex discrimination prohibited by Title IX.
 The prohibition against gender discrimination applies regardless of whether the activity is conducted on campus, off campus, in transit or if sponsored at other locations.
 In addition to protecting UVa-Wise students, faculty and staff, Title IX and UVa-Wise policy protect third parties from sexual harassment or sexual misconduct in College programs and activities.

 The University of Virginia's College at Wise does not discriminate on the basis of sex/gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, genetic information, gender identity, or sexual orientation in its employment practices or educational programs and activities.
 The College operates equal opportunity and affirmative action programs for faculty, staff, and students.
 UVa-Wise is an Equal Opportunity/Affirmative Action Employer.

-The Title IX Coordinator at The University of Virginia's College at Wise is Stephanie D. Perry, Director of Human Resources whose office is located in Human Resources, 1 College Avenue, Wise, VA 24293.
+The Title IX Coordinator at The University of Virginia's College at Wise is Tabitha Smith.
 The Title IX Coordinator's core responsibilities include overseeing the College's response to Title IX reports and complaints and identifying and addressing any patterns or systemic problems revealed by such reports and grievances.
-If an individual has a grievance related to a Title IX concern or for additional information, s/he must contact Stephanie Perry at 276-328-0240 or stephanie.perry@uvawise.edu